isapego/isapego.github.io/_posts/2017-03-15-Continuous-Queries-in-Apache-Ignite-CPP-1-9.md

 Apache Ignite has C++ API which is called Apache Ignite C++.
 It allows using Ignite features from native C++ applications.

-So what about Apache Ignite C++?
+So what about Continuous Queries in Apache Ignite C++?
 Until Apache Ignite 1.9 there was no support for Continuous Queries in C++ API.
 But now Continuous Queries finally there so lets [take a look](https://apacheignite-cpp.readme.io/docs/continuous-queries).
-It seems that Remote Filters are not yet supported (though support for Remote Filters in C++ is planned for 2.0).
+It seems that Remote Filters are not yet supported (though they are planned for 2.0).

-Now try to write some code to check how it all works.
+Now lets try writing some code to check how it all works.
 I'm going to use simple (int -> string) cache:

 ```cpp
 using namespace ignite;